enricoferraiolo/PED/README.md

 # Phishing Email Detector - With Adversarial Robustness Evaluation

 This project implements a machine learning and deep learning pipeline designed to identify phishing emails using Natural Language Processing (NLP) and tabular feature extraction.
-Beyond standard detection, this project critically evaluates the **robustness** of these models against adversarial attacks, specifically **Data Poisoning**.
+Beyond standard detection, this project evaluates the **robustness** of these models against adversarial attacks, specifically **Data Poisoning**.

 ## 🎯 Project Goals

-The objective of this project is dual-fold:
+The objective of this project is dual:

 1.  **Cybersecurity Assessment (Detection):** To develop and assess accurate models for the classification of emails as either "Legitimate" or "Phishing" based on textual content and structural features.
 2.  **Adversarial Robustness (Data Poisoning):** To assess the impact of data poisoning attacks on training data.
 This involves injecting adversarial noise (label flipping based on specific triggers) to determine if the models remain robust or if their decision boundaries can be manipulated.